Amsterdam Region: South

 One of the benefits of enjoying a Dutch poffertje or an Italian ciabatta at the Groot Melkhuis, is its location.
 Situated in the centre of the beautiful Vondelpark that graces the Oud-Zuid district, the Milk House also welcomes children, as evidenced by its outdoor playground.

-If you’re feeling somewhat thirsty, try the Heinken Experience on Stadhouderskade 78, in the Oude Pijp.
+If you’re feeling somewhat thirsty, try the Heineken Experience on Stadhouderskade 78, in the Oude Pijp.
 Make sure that you stay alert for this interesting tour that brings the history of Heineken Beer to life.

 I Cycle Holland